codetalkio/codethoughts.io/posts/2014-02-13-deploying-with-vagrant.md

 with `amd64` telling us it's 64 bit and built for amd.
 You should also try and match the kernel version as best you can though (the `3.2.0`).

 ## Rolling your own Vagrant box
-First off, you need to install <a href="https://www.virtualbox.org" target="_blank" title="VirtualBox" alt="VirtualBox">VirtualBox</a>, and then go and download the installer image for the distro you want.
-Since my server uses the amd64 version of Debian Jessie, I'm going to go ahead and download the <a href="http://www.debian.org/devel/debian-installer/" target="_blank" title="Debian amd64 netinst CD image" alt="Debian amd64 netinst CD image">amd64 netinst CD image</a>.
+First off, you need to install <a href="https://www.virtualbox.org" target="_blank" rel="noopener noreferrer" title="VirtualBox" alt="VirtualBox">VirtualBox</a>, and then go and download the installer image for the distro you want.
+Since my server uses the amd64 version of Debian Jessie, I'm going to go ahead and download the <a href="http://www.debian.org/devel/debian-installer/" target="_blank" rel="noopener noreferrer" title="Debian amd64 netinst CD image" alt="Debian amd64 netinst CD image">amd64 netinst CD image</a>.

 After downloading it you launch it in VirtualBox and install it as you normally would a Virtual Machine.
-Following Vagrant's <a href="http://docs.vagrantup.com/v2/virtualbox/boxes.html" target="_blank" title="Guidelines for creating a base box" alt="guidelines for creating a base box">guidelines for creating a base box</a>, I set the following properties (with some altercations of my own):
+Following Vagrant's <a href="http://docs.vagrantup.com/v2/virtualbox/boxes.html" target="_blank" rel="noopener noreferrer" title="Guidelines for creating a base box" alt="guidelines for creating a base box">guidelines for creating a base box</a>, I set the following properties (with some altercations of my own):

 * `40GB` dynamically resizing drive
 * `2GB` RAM (they recommend 360MB, but compiling is quite memory intensive, and my laptop has 8GB of memory already)